KonaeAkira/raphael-rs/README.md

 ## Optimal macro selection

-The following is the specification of how the most "optimal" macro is selected:
+The following is the specification of how the optimal macro is selected:

 * The generated macro must be able to finish the synthesis, i.e. reach 100% progress.
 * Valid macros are then ranked based on these criteria, in order:
   * Quality reached, capped at the target quality defined in the solver configuration.
 (Higher is better)
   * Number of macro steps.
 (Lower is better)
   * Total macro duration, in seconds.
 (Lower is better)

-  * Excess quality above the target quality.
-(Higher is better)
+Anything not mentioned in the above specification is not guaranteed to be taken into account.

-Anything not mentioned in the above specification is not taken into account.
 If you would like to change/amend the specification, please submit a feature request.

 If you find a macro that beats the generated macro according to the specification above, please submit a bug report.